Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Main result 2: Sample complexity of -distance based learning

-\end{corollary} For the lower bound, in contrast to $\ell_{\infty}$ case—where it is governed by diagonal elements of the inverse Fisher information matrix—$\ell_{2}$ lower bound is determined by the largest eigenvalue of the inverse Fisher information matrix.
+\end{theorem} } The proof of Theorem~\ref{theorem:lowertwo} is provided in Appendix~\ref{appensec:lowertwo}, where we also derive a fully explicit non-asymptotic finite-\(\epsilon\) bound.
+The $\ell_{2}$ lower bound is determined by the largest eigenvalue of the inverse FIM.
 This captures the most statistically ill-conditioned direction in the parameter space, which dictates the minimal sample size required to control the overall quadratic error.